ciuiseb/UBB/Semestrul 2/SDA/README.md

 [Set](https://github.com/ciuiseb/UBB/tree/main/Semestrul%202/SDA/lab%201) - implemented using a dynamic vector

 ## Lab 3
-[MultiDictionary](https://github.com/ciuiseb/UBB/tree/main/Semestrul%202/SDA/lab%203) - implemented using a DLL (with the representation of the links as nodes)
+[MultiDictionary](https://github.com/ciuiseb/UBB/tree/main/Semestrul%202/SDA/lab%203) - implemented using a DLL (with the links representation as nodes)

 ## Lab 4
 [Ordered MultiDictionary](https://github.com/ciuiseb/UBB/tree/main/Semestrul%202/SDA/lab%204) - implemented using a DLL (with the representation of the links on a dynamic array)